 Anyone with information warranting a timely warning should report the circumstances to RSUPD.
 Suppose a situation arises that requires the issuance of a warning.
-In that case, these warnings are provided to keep the campus community informed about safety and security matters on an ongoing basis and to prevent similar crimes from occurring.
+In that case, these warnings are provided to keep the campus community informed about safety and security matters on an ongoing basis and in an effort to prevent similar crimes from occurring.

 The decision to issue a timely warning shall be decided on a case-by-case basis in compliance with the Act and considering all available facts surrounding the campus community, whether the crime is considered a serious or continuing threat to students or employees, and the possible risk of compromising law enforcement efforts.
+A timely warning may be withheld if the issuance would compromise efforts to contain the emergency, if the crime was reported to a pastoral or professional counselor, or if RSU followed its process to send an Emergency Notification.

-Timely warnings are usually issued for the following classifications:
+Timely warnings may be issued for the following crimes: